 There is a Village shop sells an extensive range of household and food items, as well as pet food, alcohol, frozen goods and local produce.
 There is also a Post Office hidden away in a small room at the back of the shop, almost behind the counter.
 As mentioned above the Running Fox sells artisan breads, pies, cakes and scones as well as selling newspapers, locally sourced produce and gifts.
 For larger supermarkets you will need to head into either Alnwick or Morpeth.
 Alnwick has a Sainsbury's, Lidl, Morissons, Iceland, and Co-op while Morpeth has Marks and Spencer, Morissons and Lidl.
 Both Towns also have a fine range of independent retailers to choose from.

-There are several self catering Holiday Cottages, mainly in West Thirston, to the South of the River Coquet.
+There is only one self catering Holiday Cottage in the Village, to the South of the River Coquet.
 Riverside Cottage is a character property located right next to the Old Bridge.
 It sleeps four people, the master bedroom being a double and offering lovely views over the River and the Village, the second bedroom is a twin.
 The Cottage has a stylish Lounge with an open fire, LCD TV and Sky HD, a separate Dining Room and modern Kitchen with Washer/Dryer and family sized Dishwasher.
 The Cottage also offers free Wi-Fi internet access and a welcome basket of local produce.

 There are two Churches, the first in Felton is St Michael and All Angels, which was given 'to Almighty God, St. Peter, and the Canons of Brinkburn' shortly before Wiliam Bertram II‟s death in 1199AD.
 Secondly is the Felton United Reformed Church, which is actually located in West Thirston.
 Felton Village Hall is well used by the local community with many groups meeting every week.
 The Village has a hair salon called Hair Naturelle & Beauty above 20 main street, Felton.
 They offer a wide variety of hairdressing & beauty therapy services as well as having a great selection of fashion accessories, give Shelleythe Salon manager a call on 01670787586 or pop in.